gpuweb/WSL/Spec/source/index.rst

     \end{align*}

 The ``@`` operator is used to turn a lvalue into an array reference, using the size information computed during typing to set the bounds.
+More precisely, to reduce ``@ e``:

+#.
+If ``e`` is an LValue and was of type LValue of an array of size ``n`` during typing, replace it by an array reference to the same address, same address space, and with a bound of ``n``
+#.
+Else if it is an LValue and was of type LValue of a non-array type during typing, replace it by an array reference to the same address, same address space, and with a bound of ``1``
+#.
+Else reduce it

 There is no explicit dereferencing operator for array references: they can just be used with the array syntax.
 The ``[]`` dereferencing operator is polymorphic: its first operand can be either an array reference, or an array, or a left value pointing to an array.
 To reduce ``e1[e2]`` by one step:
 #.
 If ``e2`` can be reduced, then reduce it by one step
+#.
+Else if the first operand is null, trap
 #.
 Else if the first operand is an array

     #.
 ASSERT(``e2`` is a non-negative integer value)